-Onboarding new customers is the first touchpoint between banks and clients, who more and more demand a quick and easy process when applying for accounts, credit cards and loans.
-This is a critical part of the customer journey but all too often it’s way too complicated and dragging.
+Onboarding is the first and oh-so-important touchpoint between banks and their clients.
+Said clients increasingly demand a quick and hassle-free process when applying for accounts, credit cards and loans.
+What awaits them, however, is often anything but.

-To avoid losing customers, the onboarding strategy must offer seamless and personalized experiences, Deloitte says.
+To avoid losing customers, banks’ onboarding strategy must offer seamless and personalised experiences, Deloitte advises.
 This is crucial as 38% of customers believe user experience is the key factor when picking a digital bank, with 26% saying that easy enrolment and login are what they value the most.

 Digital onboarding: copy your challengers

-Technology, such as facial recognition, can be a surefire way to ease and shorten the onboarding process.
-Digital-only challenger banks are already using new technologies to get ahead of incumbent banks in this field.
-Their advantage is huge: they don’t use bulky legacy systems and don’t have to work around product silos or complex back-office processing.
+New technologies such as facial recognition can be a sure-fire way to speed up the onboarding process.
+Unsurprisingly, digital-only challengers are leading the pack in this area.
+Their advantage is huge: unlike industry incumbents, they aren’t burdened by bulky legacy systems and don’t have to work around product silos or complex back-office processing.

 Liveness testing: how to look behind the selfie

-Facial recognition is a powerful anti-impersonation weapon, which ensures that customers applying for the products actually are who they say they are.
-Another tool for revamping the onboarding process is optical character recognition (OCR), which extracts textual data from documents to verify the authenticity of the customer’s identity documents.
-Deloitte suggests that identification and OCR functions can be supplied by external partners if needed.
+Facial recognition is a powerful anti-impersonation weapon, which ensures that customers applying for products actually are who they say they are.
+But you can do even better.
+Optical character recognition (OCR) ups the ante by extracting textual data from documents to verify their authenticity.

 Liveness detection is also used by Dot, a digital onboarding toolkit debuted by Slovakian biometrics company Innovatrix.
 In order to prove that they are real people, customers are prompted to follow a randomly moving dot on their mobile screen.
 The system also includes AI-powered and automated OCR that can handle low-quality ID pictures, facial authentication with a selfie and server-based biometric identification.

-This technology also comes in handy when enrolled customers use the banking app.
-Once the user is logged in, the system keeps checking the account owner´s identity through the frontal camera of their mobile.
+Onboarding customers are not the only ones benefiting from OCR, though.
+The technology also comes in handy when enrolled customers use the banking app.
+Once the user is logged in, the system keeps checking the account owner’s identity through the frontal camera of their mobile.
 If the user isn’t actually looking at the screen or somebody else is stealing a glance over their shoulder, the content of the screen becomes blurred to safeguard sensitive information.

-In essence, their new digital assistant is a comprehensive AI platform and cognitive technology that connects conversations, data and processes to provide personalized end-to-end customer experience, Nordnet sums up.
+In essence, their new digital assistant is a comprehensive AI platform and cognitive technology that connects conversations, data and processes to provide personalised end-to-end customer experience, Nordnet says.
 The company has teamed up with digital labor IPsoft to develop Amelia’s capabilities to support onboarding.
-But that doesn’t mean it’s all she can do: her services can be used for plenty of things from customer service to IT service desk and procurement.
+But that doesn’t mean that’s all she can do: her services can be used for plenty of things from customer service to IT service desk and procurement.

 Onboarding checklist: what to bear in mind

-But technology isn’t the only thing that matters when it comes to digitizing onboarding processes.
+Still, technology isn’t the only thing that matters when it comes to digitising onboarding processes.
 Deloitte warns that even if a technology has an impressive track record, financial institutions still need to weigh integration feasibility and local regulations.
 For example, photo or video identification requirements, anti-money laundering and counter-terrorism financing rules can be tricky, not to mention data protection guidelines.

-“Many regulations are applicable in the onboarding process and must be carefully analyzed before launching the new digitized process,” Deloitte advises.
+“Many regulations are applicable in the onboarding process and must be carefully analysed before launching the new digitized process,” Deloitte warns.
 These challenges need to be chewed over and built into the planning process from day one.